ibm-cloud-docs/discovery-data/connector-dev.md

 The Java source code for the example connector has the following dependencies:

   - JDK 1.8 or higher.
-  - The `custom-crawler-docs.zip` file from an installed {{site.data.keyword.discoveryshort}} instance as described at [Downloading the `custom-crawler-docs.zip` file](/docs/discovery-data?topic=discovery-data-connector-dev#download-ccs-zip).
+  - The `custom-crawler-docs.zip` file from an installed {{site.data.keyword.discoveryshort}} instance as described at [Downloading the `custom-crawler-docs.zip` file in Discovery 2.2.1 and later](/docs/discovery-data?topic=discovery-data-connector-dev#download-ccs-zip) and [Downloading the `custom-crawler-docs.zip` file in Discovery 2.2.0 and earlier](/docs/discovery-data?topic=discovery-data-connector-dev#download-ccs-zip-old).
   - The [JSch](http://www.jcraft.com/jsch/){: external} Java package, as described [Downloaded JSch](#download-jsch).
 You can download the package in [ZIP format](https://sourceforge.net/projects/jsch/files/jsch/0.1.55/jsch-0.1.55.zip/download){: external} or [JAR format](https://sourceforge.net/projects/jsch/files/jsch.jar/0.1.55/jsch-0.1.55.jar/download){: external}.

-#### Downloading the `custom-crawler-docs.zip` file
+#### Downloading the `custom-crawler-docs.zip` file in Discovery 2.2.1 and later
 {: #download-ccs-zip}

-Perform the following steps to download the `custom-crawler-docs.zip` file to your local machine.
+In {{site.data.keyword.discoveryshort}} version 2.2.1 and later, perform the following steps to download the `custom-crawler-docs.zip` file to your local machine.
 You need root access to an installed {{site.data.keyword.discoveryshort}} instance:

   1. Log in to your {{site.data.keyword.discoveryshort}} cluster.